sstsimulator/sst-macro/docs/manual/manual.md

 This will clear all the erroneous linker flags.
 The compilation/linkage should still work since all necessary flags are set by the wrappers.

-\section{Running an Application} **SST Python Scripts** Full details on building SST Python scripts can be found at http://sst-simulator.org.
+**Running an Application** **SST Python Scripts** Full details on building SST Python scripts can be found at http://sst-simulator.org.
 To preserve the old parameter format in the near-term, SST/macro provides the `pysstmac` script:

 ````
 export PYTHONPATH=$PYTHONPATH:$SSTMAC_PREFIX/include/python:$SSTMAC_PREFIX/lib